-Frieze New York has revealed the more than 60 galleries that will take part in the 2023 iteration of the fair (17-21 May), including a handful of newcomers from all over the world.
+More than 60 galleries will take part in the 2023 iteration of Frieze New York (17-21 May), including a handful of newcomers from all over the world.

 They will be joined by galleries from 27 countries, including White Cube, Perrotin, Gallery Hyundai, Goodman Gallery and Xavier Hufkens.
 Newcomers to the fair include Arcadia Missa, Emalin and Tiwani Contemporary from London, Neue Alte Brücke from Frankfurt, Silverlens from Manila (the gallery opened a Manhattan outpost last summer), Mitre Galeria from Belo Horizonte and São Paulo, Seoul-based Whistle and Derosia from New York.